 - All - Eat

-to keep warm from within.
-All large animals
+warmth from within.
+All large animals (from the smallest

-energy rich source of food than is vegetable
+concentrated energy rich source of food than is plant matter

-matter

-that doesn't grow very well or very
+that doesn't grow very well or very widely in Antarctica

 - Some - Huddling